Installing and configuring Jenkins in Linux

 wget tool in your operating system to fetch the Jenkins repository:

 # yum install wget

-To install Jenkins on to your operating system, you first need to configure
+To install Jenkins on to your operating system, follow the latest documentation provided by Jenkins.
+At the time of writing, you first need to configure

 yum by adding the Jenkins repository and then import the repository GPG key:

 # wget -O /etc/yum.repos.d/jenkins.repo http://pkg.jenkins-ci.org/redhat-stable/jenkins.repo # rpm --import https://pkg.jenkins.io/redhat-stable/jenkins.io.key

 You can check the presence of the repo using this command:

 The following links are for the LTS version for Jenkins.
 You can also use the latest build.

 When the repository is updated, you need to install Jenkins and start the service.
 Using the